 - The curriculum hours in Design and Technology are non-negotiable and will be followed by all staff in the school.
 Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school.

 - Subject specialists from our partner secondary school, Blessed William Howard are and will continue to be integral to the planning process.
 Advice will be taken from these specialist teachers and this will aid transition to Key Stage 3.

 - The subject leader for Design and Technology will meet the senior leadership team on a monthly basis to evaluate provision in order to ensure that teaching and learning in Design and Technology is outstanding.
 Where necessary, staff will receive coaching and training in Design and Technology.

 - Carefully designed schemes of learning in Design and Technology ensure consistency and progress of all learners.

-- Vehicles drive learning throughout the term.
-Therefore, Design and Technology is taught through the vehicle.
+- Vehicles are used to help to drive learning throughout the term.
+Design and Technology will be taught through the vehicle wherever possible.

 - Vehicles include guest speakers who are specialists in their field, trips to businesses, fieldwork to relevant places of interest, innovative use of technology to name but a few.

-- Design and Technology is taught individually but plays a key role in the achievement of the learning aims of the vehicle.
+- Design and Technology is taught individually but will sometimes play a key role in the achievement of the learning aims of the vehicle.
 For example, a focus on the local housing market may include a visit to or from an architect to look at the planning process or a visit to a local restaurant and interview with a chef.

 - Success criteria in every Design and Technology lesson are set in order to guide children to achieve their potential.
 This ensures work is demanding and matches the aims of the curriculum.